 - The physical hives were built and are maintained by students in the Urban Beekeeping classes.

 - After the first season, a combined harvest of 65 lbs of honey was harvested from both of the hives.
 Last season over 350 lbs of honey was harvested from five hives.
 A limited supply of honey is sold through the TBG shop.

 - Any beeswax harvested from the hives is collected and used to make the TBG Bee Soaps, available for sale in the TBG shop.

-This project was initiated through a generous donation by The Home Depot Canada and the on-going support of the Toronto Beekeepers Co-operative.
+- This project was incubated through a generous donation by The Home Depot Canada and the support of the Toronto Beekeepers Co-operative.